Table of Contents

 Two of the most iconic brands in guitar amplifiers are Marshall vs Orange Amps.
-It’s hard to choose between the two because both companies offer such a wide selection of guitar amplifiers that deliver top quality sound, build, and features.
+It’s very hard to choose between the two.
+This is because both companies offer a wide selection of guitar amplifiers.
+They all deliver top-quality sound, build, and features.

-The differences between the two British amp companies are pretty subtle, since they’ve both got that British tone, and they do it well.
+The differences between the two British amp companies are pretty subtle.
+They’ve both got that British tone, and they do it well.
 If you want that stoner metal rock sound like Black Sabbath or Mastodon, then Orange gets you there.
 But if you want that classic hard rock sound, Marshall is the way to go.

-This article will explore all the differences between these two brands of amps and help you figure out which one will best suit your needs.
+This Killer Rig article will explore all the differences between these two brands of amps.
+We hope to help you figure out which one will best suit your needs.

 Marshall and Orange Amps

-Marshall and Orange are two of the most popular amplifier manufacturers globally, and both have been around since the 1960s.
+Marshall and Orange are two of the most popular amplifier manufacturers globally!
+Both brands have been around since the 1960s.

 To many guitarists, Marshall is the defining rock ‘n’ roll amplifier.
-Introduced in 1962, Marshall amps were designed as a more affordable alternative to standard American-made models.
+Marshall amps were introduced in 1962.
+They were designed as a more affordable alternative to standard American-made models.
 Over the years, they’ve been used by everyone from Jimi Hendrix to Slash of Guns N’ Roses.

 Meanwhile, Orange amps are newer on the market, having been founded in 1968.
-They have a smaller lineup of products than Marshall and specialize in guitar amplifiers and cabinets.
+They have a smaller lineup of products than Marshall.
+They also specialize in guitar amplifiers and cabinets.
 Orange also has a reputation for quality and durability, with many older amps still in use today.

 Differences Between Marshall and Orange Amps

-Whether you’re looking for a great-sounding tube amp to pair with your Les Paul or a loud and proud solid-state model for your heavy metal band, you can’t go wrong with Marshall or Orange.
+Looking for a great-sounding tube amp to pair with your Les Paul?
+Or maybe a loud and proud solid-state model for your heavy metal band?
+Then you can’t go wrong with Marshall or Orange.
 But which one is better?

 Let’s take a look at some key differences between Marshall and Orange amps, so you can decide for yourself.